 Before the devastations of Phylloxera and two World Wars, Bugey had 7,000 hectares of vines planted.
 Today, Bugey is a much slimmer 470 hectares, consisting of small vineyards scattered widely over a large area amongst 68 villages.
 Bugey has three subzones: Cerdon, Montagnieu and Belley.
 In some cases, those subzones can appear on the label if appropriate.

-Winegrowing here is often by small family concerns that rely on cellar door sales, with a few larger producers.
+Winegrowing here is often by families that rely on cellar door sales, with a few larger producers.
 Some families band together as tiny co-operatives, though there are no traditional large cooperatives in the region.
 The Bugey syndicate has 80 winemakers and 55 growers.
-Hence, overall production is just four million bottles per year, and so consumption remains mostly local, with only 10% exported.
+Hence, overall production is just four million bottles per year, so consumption remains primarily local, with only 10% exported.
 It may be small, but there are ambitious winegrowers in Bugey.
 30% of the vineyard area is now organically or biodynamically farmed, which is a fantastic achievement.

 Where grape varieties collide

 Bugey is at the confluence of Burgundy, Jura and Savoie.
-Hence there’s a collision of eleven cool-climate grape varieties, suited to the various terroirs here.
-There are significant differences in soils, altitudes, aspects and slopes – as befits a sub-alpine region.
+Hence there’s a collision of eleven cool-climate grape varieties suited to the various terroirs here.
+Naturally, there are significant differences in soils, altitudes, aspects, and slopes, as you would expect from a sub-alpine region.
 Meanwhile, in this rugged terrain, vineyard work can be arduous indeed.

 In white, Burgundy has contributed Chardonnay and Aligoté.
 Altesse (here called Rousette), Jacquère, Mondeuse Blanche and Molette are the varieties inherited from Savoie.
 Look harder, and you’ll find Viognier and Rousanne from further down the Rhône.
 There’s also a little Pinot Gris and Pinot Blanc.
 In some of the oldest vineyards, there are still examples of these different white varieties co-planted together.

-For the reds, Gamay was brought from Beaujolais to replant vineyards after World War One, Pinot Noir hints at an older Burgundian legacy, and Mondeuse Noir hails from Savoie.
-Poulsard from the Jura puts in an appearance in Cerdon.
+Now the reds.
+Gamay came from Beaujolais to replant vineyards after World War One, Pinot Noir hints at an older Burgundian legacy, and Mondeuse Noir hails from Savoie.
+Finally, Poulsard from the Jura puts in an appearance in Cerdon.

-AC Rousette du Bugey is the easiest one to remember: it must be 100% Altesse (Rousette) and is always a dry white wine.
-A geographical location (or Cru) appears if made at either Virieu-le-Grand or Montagnieu.
+AC Rousette du Bugey is the easiest appellation to remember: it must be 100% Altesse (Rousette) and is always a dry white wine.
+In addition, a geographical location (or Cru) appears if made at either Virieu-le-Grand or Montagnieu.

-Bugey AC wines are a little more complicated, as they come in white, red, and rosé, and in both still and sparkling forms.
+Bugey AC wines are a little more complicated, as they come in white, red, and rosé and both still and sparkling forms.
 In some cases, labels can show a Cru location, such as Cerdon or Manicle.
-The appellation has simplified the original rules of 2009, slowly creating an authentic Bugey identity.
+However, the appellation has simplified the original rules of 2009, slowly creating an authentic Bugey identity.

 Let’s take the still wines first, which are dry.
 Bugey blanc must have at least 50% Chardonnay.
-The category includes a Cru, 100% Chardonnay from Manicle.
-Most of these wines will develop further complexity if kept, especially if oak-aged, just like a white Burgundy.
+In addition, the category includes a Cru, 100% Chardonnay from Manicle.
+These wines will develop further complexity if kept, especially if oak-aged, just like a white Burgundy.